dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ## How Azure Developer CLI integration works

-The `azd init` workflow provides customized supported for .NET Aspire projects.
+The `azd init` workflow provides customized support for .NET Aspire projects.
 The following diagram illustrates how this flow works conceptually and how `azd` and .NET Aspire are integrated:

 :::image type="content" source="media/azd-internals.png" alt-text="Illustration of internal processing of `azd` when deploying .NET Aspire project.":::